Nehalaxmi Iyer: Personal life

 She is born and brought up in Mumbai.

+She married her long term boyfriend Rudraysh Joshii on February 26, 2024 with South Indian and Marathi rituals.

 Career

-Iyer started her acting career at the age of 2 with advertisements.
+Nehlaxmi Joshi started her acting career at the age of 2 with advertisements.
 Her first TV show as a child artist was Banegi Apni Baat on Zee TV.
 She was seen in the role of Najma in Zee TV's Qubool Hai.
 She played Surbhi in Sasural Simar Ka on Colors.